beaker-project/beaker-project.org/dev/guide/virtual-fedora/index.rst

 .. note::

-   There are currently some known compatibility issues with Beaker and SQLAlchemy 0.8 (see :issue:`989902`).
-As a result,  while a test bed set up in accordance with these instructions should be fully capable of running Beaker jobs, running the Beaker server components on Fedora is still considered an *experimental* configuration.
+   While there are currently no known major compatibility issues running Beaker on Fedora 19, running the Beaker server components on Fedora is still considered an *experimental* configuration.
+Beaker's continuous integration system currently only tests compatibility of the server components with Red Hat Enterprise Linux 6.

 Basics of a Beaker test bed